 15. What’s your management style?

-Obviously this question is only applicable to people that you're interviewing for senior or management roles.
+Obviously this question is only applicable to people that you are interviewing for senior or management roles.

-Bad management techniques can kill company culture and employee happiness in the blink of an eye, you need to know that anyone you hire isn't going to f*ck up the culture (to use Airbnb CEO Brian Chesky's words!)
+Bad management techniques can kill company culture and employee happiness in the blink of an eye, you need to know that anyone you hire isn't going to really mess up the culture.

-Ask candidates about specific examples of times when they feel like the displayed positive a positive management style, as well as times when they got things wrong.
+Ask candidates about specific examples of times when they feel like they displayed a positive management style, as well as times when they got things wrong.

-Good traits to look out for include a willingness to take feedback and make time for employees, a clear indicator of this are a manager running monthly one-on-one sessions with their team.
+Good traits to look out for include a willingness to take feedback and make time for employees.
+A clear indicator of this would be a manager running monthly or weekly one-on-one sessions with their team.

 16. Is there anything about this interview process that you would change?